-Student concerns, complaints, and grievances may be submitted to the school pursuant to WRUSD Policy JII, Regulation JII-R, Exhibit JII-EB and using the Form JII-EA attached to this handbook and identified as Exhibit JII-EA.
+Student concerns, complaints, and grievances may be submitted to the school pursuant to WRUSD Policy JII, Regulation JIIR and using the form attached to this handbook and identified as Exhibit JII-EA.
 The form is available at the principal's office for students.
 Any such grievance should be filed with the Principal or Assistant Principal(s).
 Grievances may not be filed regarding disciplinary or other proceedings under other District policies or regulations or where otherwise prescribed by law or where beyond the Governing Board's authority to act.